davidfic/subreddit_lister/README.md

 ## Prerequisites

+I recommend running this in a VirtualEnv

+Run:

+    pip install -r requirements.txt

+That will pull in the necessary Python libraries you'll need.

 For this to work you will need to create a personal app in each of your reddit accounts.

 Go to the [apps page](https://www.reddit.com/prefs/apps/) Click the `Create another App` button